Developing Suffolk Talent e-bulletin

 Icanbea is the local website helping young people discover for themselves the range of job and career opportunities open to them across Suffolk and Norfolk.

-Find out about important employment industries in the East and view company profiles to hear about their businesses and who they recruit, including opportunities they are currently offering.
-Sign up to icanbea now.
+You can find out about important employment industries in the East and view company profiles to hear about their businesses and who they recruit, including opportunities they are currently offering.

 Suffolk Skills and Careers Festival (formerly Suffolk Skills Show)